-If you have other medical health insurance coverage (either through an employer based plan or a family plan), you can decline/waive the UCONN SHIP.
-Your other/alternative coverage must be active the first day of classes and remain active throughout all semesters that you are actively enrolled in.
+If you have other medical health insurance coverage (either through an employer-based plan or a family plan), you can waive the UConn SHIP.
+Your alternate coverage must be active the first day of classes and remain active throughout all semesters that you are actively enrolled in.

 To decline/waive-out, you must use the Health Insurance Waiver in the PeopleSoft Financial system.
 Instructions on where to find and complete the waiver can be found at Waiver Instructions – Student Administration System.

 You must complete a waiver at the start of each school year.

 September 15th (for fall students) February 5th (for new, spring students)

 If you are a Medicaid enrolled member you are urged to complete the waiver prior to 8/1/2022 to avoid paid claims under the UConn SHIP.*